 End of Semester Returns

 Fines are charged to encourage borrowers to return material on time.
 There are a limited number of materials which must be shared by a wide range of users and many reserve materials are required for course use.
-Fines can be paid at either campus library. * Library privileges will be suspended when a borrower owes $10.00 or more.
+Fines can be paid online while the library remains closed, make sure to include a note that it's a library fine. * Library privileges will be suspended when a borrower owes $10.00 or more.

 |High Demand Material: